Columbine effect: Influence on other shootings

-Copycats
+Notable cases

-The first copycat may have been the W. R. Myers High School shooting, just eight days after Columbine, when a 14-year-old Canadian student went into his former school in Taber, Alberta at lunchtime with a sawed off .22 rifle under his dark blue trench coat, and opened fire, killing one student.
+The first copycat may have been the W. R. Myers High School shooting, just eight days after Columbine, when a 14-year-old Canadian student went into his former school in Taber, Alberta at lunchtime with a sawed off .22 rifle under his dark blue trench coat and opened fire, killing one student.
 A month after the massacre, Heritage High School in Conyers, Georgia, had a shooting which Attorney General Janet Reno called a Columbine "copycat".
 A friend of Harris and Klebold, Eric Veik, was arrested after threatening to "finish the job" at Columbine High School in October 1999.

-Another case was in Germany in 2002.
-The expelled student Robert Steinhäuser involved was seeking payback against teachers, like the Columbine shooters.
-In Germany again, at the Amadon School, the shooter admired Eric Harris in his diary.
+Another case occurred in 2002 in Germany, where a former student, Robert Steinhäuser, sought payback against teachers, possibly for his expulsion, killing 16 people before shooting himself.
+He had previously researched the Columbine massacre.

-Another example is the Jokela High School massacre in Finland in 2007.
-The perpetrator, Pekka-Eric Auvinen, wore a T-shirt with a message like the one by Klebold and Harris at Columbine, reading "Humanity is Overrated".
-These cases show how Columbine's ideas led to other attacks.
+Another example is the 2007 Jokela High School massacre in Finland.
+The perpetrator, Pekka-Eric Auvinen, took significant inspiration from the Columbine perpetrators.
+During the shooting, he wore a T-shirt reading "Humanity is Overrated" similar to the shirts worn by Klebold and Harris at Columbine.
+He was also in online chatrooms dedicated to idolizing the Columbine shooters, and made multiple YouTube videos referencing them.

 In 2001, Charles Andrew Williams, the perpetrator of the Santana High School shooting, reportedly told his friends that he was going to "pull a Columbine," though none of them took him seriously.
 In 2005, Jeff Weise, who also wore a trench coat, killed his grandfather, who was a police officer, and his grandfather's girlfriend.
-He took his grandfather's weapon and his squad car, and drove to his former high school in Red Lake and murdered several students before killing himself.
-In an apparent reference to Columbine, he asked one student if they believed in God.
+He took his grandfather's weapon and squad car, driving to his former high school in Red Lake and murdering several students before killing himself.
+During the shooting, in an apparent reference to Columbine, he asked one student if they believed in God.

-The perpetrator of the Dawson College shooting wrote a note praising Harris and Klebold.
+The perpetrator of the 2006 Dawson College shooting wrote a note praising Harris and Klebold.
 Convicted students Brian Draper and Torey Adamcik of Pocatello High School in Idaho, who murdered their classmate Cassie Jo Stoddart, mentioned Harris and Klebold in their homemade videos, and were reportedly planning a "Columbine-like" shooting.
-The perpetrator of the Emsdetten school shooting praised Harris in his diary.
+The perpetrator of the 2006 Emsdetten school shooting praised Harris in his diary.

 In September 2006, a student at East High School in Green Bay, Wisconsin informed school staff of a plot to carry out a "Columbine Style" attack on the school.
 A search of the involved students' homes yielded weapons and improvised explosives.
 Two students served time in prison for conspiracy to commit first-degree intentional homicide.
 A third student was given a lesser sentence for conspiracy to damage property with explosives.